Choosing the Best Food Grade Stainless Steel

 - Stain-resistant and transfer-resistant

-Even though stainless finishes can look similar, what they can handle on a regular basis can differ substantially.
-There are approximately 150 grades of stainless steel available, so its important to select a finish that meets all FDA requirements.
+Although stainless finishes may look similar, their performance can vary significantly.
+There are approximately 150 grades of stainless steel available, making it crucial to select a finish that meets all FDA standards.

 What is the Best Food Grade Stainless Steel?